 You can learn how to use the deployment pipelines tool by following these links.

-Create and manage a Power BI deployment pipeline - A Power BI Learn module that walks you through creating a deployment pipeline.
+Create and manage a deployment pipeline - A Learn module that walks you through creating a deployment pipeline.

-Get started with deployment pipelines - A Power BI article that explains how to create a pipeline, as well as key functions such as backward deployment and deployment rules.
+Get started with deployment pipelines - An article that explains how to create a pipeline and key functions such as backward deployment and deployment rules.

-You're ready to enter the test stage after you've made all the needed changes to your content.
-You upload the modified content so it can be moved to this test stage.
+After you've made all the needed changes to your content, you're ready to enter the test stage.
+Upload the modified content so it can be moved to this test stage.
 Here are three examples of what can be done in the test environment:

 Share content with testers and reviewers

 Load and run tests with larger volumes of data

 Test your app to see how it will look for your end users